chaubeydeepak1328/calculator.github.io/README.md

 # calculator.github.io
-This is my basic calculator where i apply my basic html CSS  and JavaScript code
+This is my basic calculator where i apply my basic html CSS  and JavaScript skills to buildthis